MHaringa/insurancerating/docs/reference/merge_date_ranges.md

 - aggregate_fun:

-  Aggregation function or function name.
-Defaults to `"sum"`.
+  Function or function name used to combine `aggregate_cols` within a merged interval.
+The default, `"sum"`, is generally appropriate for additive measures such as premium or exposure.

 - merge_gap_days:

   Non-negative whole number.
-Ranges with a gap smaller than this number of days are merged.
+Ranges with a gap smaller than this number of days are treated as continuous and merged.
 Defaults to 5.

 - begin, end, ..., agg_cols, agg, min.gapwidth: